ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 minimise barometric error problems with auto-land

 -  perform a barometer calibration after the electronics have warmed up.
-   The easiest way to do this with a Pixhawk is to disarm the plane with the safety switch.
+   The easiest way to do this is to disarm the plane with rudder-disarming, arm/disarm switch, or the safety switch.
 When the plane is disarmed it assumes it is on the ground and will zero the barometer to the current pressure.
+It will also reset the HOME position and altitude.
 -  try to prevent direct airflow over the autopilot that could cause speed related pressure changes
--  fly shorter flights, allowing for less time for airpressure changes.
+-  fly shorter flights, allowing for less time for air pressure changes.
    Check your logs and see if the landing is happening at zero altitude consistently